How to Choose Champagne

 In Champagne, this means some combination of just Pinot Noir and/or Pinot Meunier.
 Blanc de Noirs typically have more strawberry and white raspberry flavors.

-The red wine made for Champagne is very different than the Pinot Noir you might think of.
+The red wine made for Champagne is very different from Pinot Noir you might think of.
 Its purpose is to provide pure fruit flavors such as strawberry and raspberry in the taste.
 Wines are tart, with low tannin and very high acidity.

-It doesn’t take a lot red wine to make rosé, in fact, several producers use 10% or less Pinot Noir for their rosé Champagne.
+It doesn’t take a lot red wine to make rosé, and several producers use 10% or less Pinot Noir for their rosé Champagne.

-TIP For those in the know, there are a few producers making still red wines in Champagne.
+TIP For those in the know, a few producers are making still red wines in Champagne.
 Look to the Valley de la Marne!

-One of the least talked about and most important factors that plays into the taste of Champagne is how long it’s aged.
+One of the least talked about, and the most important factor that plays into the taste of Champagne is how long it’s aged.

 Aging Champagne on “tirage” (on the lees) gives it more bready, toasty, and nutty aromas – highlights of great Champagne.